substrait-io/substrait-java/examples/substrait-spark/README.md

 ### Logical and Optimized Query Plans

-THe next step is to look at the logical and optimised query plans that Spark has constructed.
+The next step is to look at the logical and optimised query plans that Spark has constructed.

 ```java
       LogicalPlan logical = result.logicalPlan();